 c.
-LIMITATION: Strongly oppose state-imposed limits on local real property taxing authority.
-(2004)
+LIMITATION: Strongly oppose state-imposed limits on local real property taxing authority, in the absence of additional revenue sources as described below in 8(a) and (b).
+(2004, 2011)

 Rationale: There has been much discussion during political campaigns about "capping" the annual increase in residential real estate taxes.
 With the increasing heavy dependency on real property tax revenue to fund local government operations, such a limitation would have severe consequences in the provision of services by the County.
 Real property taxing authority should remain a purely local power because it is the only revenue source over which a county has sole authority.
+Unless and until the County is granted additional taxing authority, the real property taxing authority should not be limited.